rhel-labs/learn-katacoda/sql-server-insights/step1.md

 << OUTPUT ABRIDGED >>
 </pre>

 Verify that the Active status is __Failed (NOT running)__.
-Let's have insights tell us why this might be an issue.
+Let's have insights tell us what might be the issue here.